SeleniumHQ/selenium/README.md

 ### Optional Requirements

-* Python 2.6.x to 2.7 (without this, Python tests will be skipped)
+* Python 2.7, Python 3.4+ (without these, Python and Python3 tests will be skipped)
 * Ruby 2.0

 ### Internet Explorer Driver